wavemotion-dave/StellaDS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.4 :22-Aug-2021 by Dave Bernazzani (wavemotion)
+  * Minor cleanups across the board.
+Improved AR cart speed by ~1FPS.
+  * Added horizontal stretch - use the Left Shoulder + L/R D-Pad.
+  * The Y button is now auto-fire.

 V4.3 :09-Aug-2021 by Dave Bernazzani (wavemotion)
   * Massive overhaul of the non-bank-switched engine so now the older DS-Lite and DS-Phat will run many games at full speed.